Teucrium marum

 Teucrium marum, commonly known as cat thyme or kitty crack, is a species of germander.
 Its small, oval leaves give it a thyme-like appearance, but the musty scent is quite unlike the delicate aroma of thyme.
 Cat thyme is a mounding, tender perennial with grey-green leaves tipped by fragrant pink flowers in summer.

-Teucrium marum is native to Spain and the Western Mediterranean.
+Teucrium marum is native to the Western Mediterranean.